Study Ceramics, Painting, Drawing,

 Sculptor and ceramist Professor Michael Sanford is a member of Tri-State Sculptors and actively exhibits his artwork nationally and internationally, from Chelsea, NY to Aukland, New Zealand.
 You can read more on Sanford’s research at: www.elon.edu/e/directory/profile.html?user=sanford

 Associate Professor Anne Simpkins also regularly exhibits her paintings, which address ideas of family life, parenting, and identity.
 She has produced instructional painting and drawing videos for youtube at: annesimpkins.com

 Associate Professor Samantha DiRosa’s intermedia-based work critically explores subjects ranging from Meg Ryan’s romantic comedies to the Fukushima nuclear crisis.
 You can see more of her work at: www.melancholyobjects.org

 Associate Professor Young Kim is an experimental photo-based installation artist whose work serves as a meditation on time, memory, and the state of the human condition.
 Both artists have exhibited extensively nationwide and around the world.

-The Department of Art & Art History is housed in Arts West, which features large, well-equipped studios for ceramics, painting, intermedia/digital art and photography.
+The Department of Art is housed in Arts West, which features large, well-equipped studios for ceramics, painting, intermedia/digital art and photography.
 Two exhibition spaces provide exposure for student work.
 The department stays current with the latest equipment and technology, ensuring that students are well-prepared to enter the workforce.